alphagov/styleguides/pull-requests.md

 - If you're going to discuss some issues offline, please comment as such in the PR so that no-one merges it in the meantime - "A few issues here, going to discuss offline" would be enough
+- If the code is good, or solves something in a clever way, *say so*.
+Call out individual bits of quality - it signposts good practice for others, and rewards the person submitting the request.
 - Try running the code - even if the tests pass it might have bugs
 - Consider security when reviewing code, particularly where there is user input.
   The [basic security guidance](basic-security.md) might help.